 Aquatic habitats are no “silent world”; they are filled by several, different sound sources.
 Waves and water turbulences are examples of physical sources of sounds, but physical sources are not the only ones.
 An immense variety of aquatic animals depends on sounds for activities that are crucial for their survival, and their vocalisations are called […]Read More AQUATIC HABITATS: A SILENT WORLD?

 Nature and its ecosystems provide a range of services to humans, many of which are of fundamental importance for our well-being, health, livelihoods and survival.
-The services that nature provides are called by scientists “ecosystem services”.
-Ecosystems services include, among others: Provisioning services: food, water, air, raw material, genetic resources, medicinal resources, ornamental resources Regulating services: […]Read More THE VALUE OF NATURE
+This article explore the value of nature and invites all of us to get more in contact with it.
+The services that nature provides are called by scientists “ecosystem services”. […]Read More THE VALUE OF NATURE

 Land and sea, no matter where we are, are connected.
 Any trash that is disposed of improperly can potentially enter the ocean or other waterways, and anyone who disposes of trash improperly can be a source of marine debris!
 Yes, even you!
 Marine debris is one of the greatest threats our ocean faces (check our […]Read More SIMPLE ADVISES FOR REDUCING OUR LITTERING FOOTPRINT